tinysystems/easeIO/README.md

 ## Compiler-frontend
 EaseIO compiler-frontend is responsible for performing semantic analysis to inject appropriate code in the original file.

-#### How to run it?
+### How to run it?
-You perform transformation using the following steps.
+You canperform transformation using the following steps.
 <ol>
   <li>Use the llvm-build.sh to download and compile the llvm-9.0.1.</li>
   <li>Afterwards, put the compiler frontend code in the /llvm/tools/clang/tools/easeIO folder</li>